 Want to know more ?

-The European Commission provides many informations about Mobility and transport.
+The European Commission provides many pieces of information about Mobility and transport.
 If you want to know more about this subject you can click here.